adilovesgh/ase_cybertutor/README.md

 	3. After choosing PayPal as the payment method, we enter the credentials for the created buyer account, log in, and confirm the order.
 	4. We are able to view that a valid order was successful in the PayPal dashboard.

-* Balance: The users can use the payment feature to add balance to their own accounts.
+* Balance: Users can use the payment feature to add balance to their own accounts.
 The balance can be used for tutoring sessions or can be withdrawn.
-When tutors complete their sessions, the payment is added to the balance.
+When tutors complete their sessions, payments are added to the balance.
 The tutors can then decide if they want to spend the balance earned or withdraw the balance.
 Currently, the withdraw functionality just subtracts the balance from the account, and the account is not tied to a physical bank account.
 The balance payments work as follows.
 	1. When a student signs up for a tutoring session, the payment is withdrawn from his or her balance.
-	2. If the tutor rejects a session or the session request times out (the instructor does not accept the session before it starts) the money is returned to the student.
+	2. If the tutor rejects a session or the session request times out, i.e., the instructor does not accept the session before it starts, the money is returned to the student.
 	3. If the tutor accepts the tutoring session, the payment gets added to the tutor's balance after the session is completed.

 * Live Video Chat: we implemented a video chat feature for tutor-to-student in-browser video calls.
 This feature enables tutors and students to interact during any tutoring session.
 Note that you might need to refresh the page if the video does not appear (this message has also been added to the website).